Looking for the best dishes and street food to eat in Bangkok?

 Just off Lumphini Park, camped on the northwest corner, along Ratchadamri Road, you will find a collection of street food vendors.
 Walk by the stalls, choose what you want, pull up a chair, and enjoy!

 Getting there: Take the MRT Subway to Silom Station, Exit 2.

 2. Chinatown (Yaowarat)

 For authentic street food, Chinatown, also known in Thai as Yaowarat, will leave you in the capable hands of hundreds of street food vendors.
-The competition is fierce between the food stalls, meaning that only the best vendors can survive, which makes Bangkok’s Chinatown one of the best place for street food.
+The competition is fierce between the food stalls, meaning that only the best vendors can survive.
+This makes Bangkok’s Chinatown one of the best place for street food.
 Get lost in the streets and go wherever the delicious smells take you.

-Getting there: Take the MRT Subway to Hua Lamphong station, and it is just a 15 min walk away.
+Getting there: Take the MRT Subway to Hua Lamphong station.
+From there, it’s just a 15 min stroll away.

 Chinatown doesn’t just have great street food but it also is a fun place to shop.
 Check out other Fun Things To Do in Bangkok.